 IRS Rules

-Following IRS rules is key to avoid penalties during the rollover.
+Following IRS rules is key to avoiding penalties during the rollover.
 You must do it correctly using an IRS-approved custodian.
-This step ensures a smooth transition from a traditional Ira to a Gold Ira without taxes or early withdrawal penalties.
+This step ensures a smooth transition from a traditional IRA to a Gold IRA without taxes or early withdrawal penalties.

 Step 3: Start the Rollover Process